ClearwaterUK/UltrakULL/UltrakULL/README.md

 # Download & Installation

-UltrakULL and can be be obtained either through the [Releases page](https://github.com/ClearwaterTM/UltrakULL/releases) (*recommended*), or via the [UltrakULL Discord.](https://discord.gg/ZB7jk6Djv5)
+UltrakULL can be obtained either through the [Releases page](https://github.com/ClearwaterTM/UltrakULL/releases) (*recommended*), or via the [UltrakULL Discord.](https://discord.gg/ZB7jk6Djv5)

-The only prerequisite is a Steam version of ULTRAKILL. <br>**Demo, GOG.com and cracked versions are NOT supported.**
+The only prerequisite is an up-to-date Steam version of ULTRAKILL. <br>**Demo, GOG.com and cracked versions are NOT supported.**

 ## Installation via Thunderstore